ombayley/ChromTroller/README.md

 # <img src = "utils/CrocLogo.png" width = "100" style="vertical-align: middle;"> ChromTroller

 ## Overview
-ChromTroller is an automated control and analysis package for triggering an Agilent UPLC-MS system (via a microcontroller) and automatically analysing the resulting data.
+ChromTroller (short for Chromatogram Aquisition Controller) is an automated control and analysis package for triggering an Agilent UPLC-MS system
+(via a microcontroller) and automatically analysing the resulting data.

 ### Software